developerpiru/TRACS/README.md

 	vncserver -kill :1

+---
 ## Natively installing TRACS (currently only Linux and Mac OS are supported natively)

-If you are performing this installation
+Once you can connect to your remote server's GUI desktop, or if you are installing TRACS on a local machine, you can proceed with the following instructions to install TRACS natively.
+If you'd like to install TRACS in a Docker container instead, [please see these instructions](https://github.com/developerpiru/TRACS#using-tracs-with-docker).

 ### Requirements
-You must first have the following components installed on your Linux device to run TRACS:
+You must have the following components installed on your Linux or Mac OS device to run TRACS:
 	1. Python 3.6+
 	2. Tkinter, pandas, and numpy packages for Python 3
 	3. Cutadapt (recommended version 1.18)